Open to Buy: What It Is, Benefits, and When to Use It

 4. Increased Flexibility and Responsiveness

 The retail market is dynamic, with trends and consumer preferences constantly changing.
 OTB provides retailers with the flexibility to adapt to these changes quickly.
 By regularly reviewing and adjusting OTB plans based on current market conditions and sales performance, businesses can respond more effectively to new trends and shifts in consumer demand.
-This agility is crucial for staying competitive in the ever-evolving retail landscape.

 5. Data-Driven Decision Making

 OTB relies on accurate data and forecasting, encouraging retailers to base their purchasing decisions on solid evidence rather than intuition.
 By analyzing historical sales data, market trends, and consumer behavior, retailers can make more informed decisions about their inventory needs.
-This data-driven approach leads to more accurate forecasting, better inventory planning, and ultimately, more successful business outcomes.
+Inventory turnover indicates efficient inventory management and helps predict future inventory needs.

 6. Enhanced Supplier Relationships